Postgraduate study options

 There are 2 main types of postgraduate study - taught courses and research degrees.

 - study a subject you enjoy in more depth

-- get a postgraduate qualification you need for your career choice - like teaching or psychology
+- get a qualification you need for your career - like teaching or psychology

-- cover additional topics if you need them for professional recognition of your degree
+- cover topics you need for a professional body to recognise your degree

 - develop skills that add to your degree subject and are likely to improve your job prospects